Child Custody: Co-Parenting Issues with Electronic Devices

 How may parents use their knowledge?

 Of course, you and your children's other parent may initially disagree on your answers to some of these questions.
-An Illinois divorce attorney or family law mediator can help you reach a consensus with the other parent by using conflict resolution techniques and making suggestions for the terms of the electronics agreement.
+An Illinois divorce attorney or family law mediator can help you reach a consensus with the other parent by using conflict resolution techniques and making suggestions for the terms of the electronics agreement for your parenting plan.

 Birt Law's Modern Approach

 At The Law Firm of Erin N. Birt, P.C., we offer personalized family law services.
 We embrace modern approaches like virtual legal services that help our clients save time and money and reduce stress.
-If you are looking for a modern DuPage County divorce or custody attorney who cares, contact us today here or at (630) 891-2478.
+If you are looking for a modern DuPage County divorce or custody attorney who cares, contact us today here or at (630) 891-2478 for your consultation and planning session.
+Services that can help you improve your parenting plans are: mediation, 6 step divorce planning process, and custody modification services.